FrostyCoolSlug/xr-chaperone/README.md

 cargo run --release
 ```

+**Note**: This project will likely only work in environments that have a static reference point for the play space
+(such as headsets that use lighthouses).

 Initial configuration will happen on your monitor, walk around your space with a controller, and pull the trigger to
 set corner points.